Frenzie/nimbler/docs/docs.md

 For the actual installation procedure, check out this well-written blog post by [Andrew](https://github.com/hotice): [http://www.webupd8.org/2013/07/fuzzy-window-switcher-for-ubuntu.html](http://www.webupd8.org/2013/07/fuzzy-window-switcher-for-ubuntu.html)

 I'll come up with an official set of instructions soon.
-Till then, the above blog post should server as an excellent reference.
+Till then, the above blog post should serve as an excellent reference.

 ### Distro-Specific Instructions